 AAV specifications:

-• Plasmids: The Unit provides plasmids encoding for the most common capsids (1,2,5,8,9, PHP.B and retro) and helper genes.
+• Plasmids: The Unit provides plasmids encoding for the most common capsids (1,2,5,8,9,11, PHP.eB, PHP.S, 2 retro, 9p31, ROOT) and helper genes.
 Because it is important to pick the viral vector that best suits the specific needs, we encourage the users to contact the Unit for advice.
 Specific gene/construct of interest plasmids should be provided by the user.

 • Production: Our AAV vector production method utilizes the triple transfection protocol in HEK293 cells followed by purification using iodixanol gradients, to achieve greater enrichment in infecting viral particles, and a final concentration step.
 Our titering method is based on Q-PCR.